alex-kazos/data-engineer/05_apis_webscraping/theory.md

-# Section 5: Working with APIs and Web Scraping (Theory)
+# Section 5: Working with APIs and Web Scraping

 ## Overview
 APIs and web scraping let you collect data from the web.
 Understanding protocols, tools, and ethics is essential for data engineers.